Eakin Philanthropy Awards

 Michael Gailliot (center) of Hilltop Sand & Gravel is presented with the Eakin Philanthropy Award for contributions to Lee District Park including Chessie's BIG Backyard.
 Also pictured are John Osborn, Tim Eakin Walsh, Richard Eakin and Harold Henderson.
 Eakin Philanthropy Awards 2011

-Craig and Belinda Stevens (left) receive the 2011 Eakin Philanthropy Award for individuals from Tim Eakin and Ayda Walsh with their children Kaylee and Ace.
+Craig and Belinda Stevens (left) receive the 2011 Eakin Philanthropy Award for individuals for supporting numerous FCPF projects from Tim Eakin and Ayda Walsh with their children Kaylee and Ace.

 Mike Leone (right) of Cox Communications accepts the 2011 Eakin Philanthropy Award for an organization with Park Foundation Executive Director Bobbi Longworth, Park Authority Board Director Ed Batten, Foundation Board Director Chip Comstock and Foundation Board Treasurer Steve Thormahlen.
 Eakin Philanthropy Awards 2010